maderskog/dotfiles/README.md

 Description
 ========

-This is my personal collection of dotfiles.
+This is my dotfiles.
+There are many like it, but this one is mine.

 This far, it covers:
 * vim
 * zsh
 * git
+* tmux

 Planning to add:
 * OS X